kyleearth/microtopics-analysis/README.md

 ```

 Set `OUTPUT_DIR` to the directory containing the `config_*.json` files and
 re-run all cells.
-The notebook highlights optimal parameter ranges and
+The notebook checks optimal parameter ranges and
 trade-offs between cluster count, silhouette score, and noise ratio.

 ---